 - If schedules allow, plan your trip for a weekday morning visit to avoid jammed roads.

 - Plan to dress in layers for changeable weather, and pack waterproof clothing and rain boots — those fields can be muddy! — and extra clothing for wobbly toddlers.

 - Bring a baby backpack or carrier rather than a stroller, for easier walking.

 - Ensure your phone or camera battery is charged for photo ops (cloudy days make the best pictures; have kiddos wear bright colors).

 - Also plan for patience with other drivers on country roads, and pack extra snacks and car entertainment for the kids.
 It gets crowded — weekends can be downright jammed — and cars do goofy parking jobs on the roads.

 - Download a map of the fields or pick one up at Mount Vernon’s visitor center.

 - If you need a playground to burn off energy, head to Mount Vernon’s Edgewater Park or to Skagit River Park Playfields in Burlington for a playground and sports fields to kick a ball around.

-- Mt.
-Vernon also has a toy store that will be popular with kids, KidsStuff.
+- Mount Vernon also a toy store that will be popular with kids, KidsStuff.
 Mount Vernon’s downtown is cute, compact and walkable if your family is up for exploring beyond the tulip fields.